ROP Retinopathy of prematurity - delayed diagnosis claims

 What are the risk factors for ROP?

-The risk of ROP increases with increased prematurity and the smaller your baby is at birth, the greater the chance of her or him having retinopathy of prematurity (ROP).
-There are other factors which contribute to the risk of ROP, including:
+The risks increase with increased prematurity and the smaller your baby is at birth, the greater the chance of her or him having ROP.
+There are other factors which contribute to the risk including:

 - Bronchopulmonary dysplasia